[Skip to Content]

 What is the prize?

-All winning and finalist teachers and their guests will also be invited to attend a celebration of excellent teaching in Spring 2025.
+All winning and finalist teachers and their guests will also be invited to attend a celebration of excellent teaching.

 What can the cash prize be used for?
 Do I have to submit a project?

-The cash prize is an unrestricted cash gift, and Award recipients can use it for any purpose, personal or professional.
+The cash prize is an unrestricted cash gift for past achievement, and Award recipients can use it for any purpose, personal or professional.
 No projects or reporting are required.

 What are the tax implications of winning the prize?